Memo 55: Evaluating DNP and Graduate Certificate Student Previous Courses for Core Course Equivalency

 - Course equivalency for the 3P’s:

-- Physiology and Pathophysiology Across the Lifespan (NSG 557) – to be granted equivalency the student must have completed a similar standalone course (e.g. not integrated into disease management) at an accredited MN/MSN or DNP program in the last 5 years prior to matriculation.
+- Physiology and Pathophysiology Across the Lifespan (NSG 557) – to be granted equivalency the student must have completed a similar standalone course (e.g. not integrated into disease management) at an accredited university/college and within the past five years at the time of matriculation.
+If the student is currently licensed and actively practicing as an ARNP and have successfully completed an advanced physiology/pathophysiology course at an accredited university/college that includes general principles that apply across the lifespan, NSG 557 is waived.

 - Advanced Health Assessment (NCLIN 500) – to be granted equivalency the student must:

-- Have successfully completed a similar course at an accredited program;
+- Have successfully completed a similar standalone course at an accredited university/college;

 - Pass a written challenge exam at the UW School of Nursing with a score of at least 75%; and